mcbookshelf/bookshelf/docs/modules/hitbox.md

 **`#bs.hitbox:intangible`**

-Entities that don't act as physical obstacles, such as projectiles, markers, and displays.
+Entities that don't act as physical obstacles, such as projectiles, markers, and displays

 :::
-:::{tab-item} Is Shaped
+:::{tab-item} Is shaped

 **`#bs.hitbox:is_shaped`**

-Entities with different width and depth, such as paintings and item frames.
+Entities with different width and depth, such as paintings and item frames

 :::
-:::{tab-item} Is Sized
+:::{tab-item} Is sized

 **`#bs.hitbox:is_sized`**

-Entities with equal width and depth.
+Entities with equal width and depth

 :::
 ::::